raphealpeters/week-8-task/README.md

 # week-8-task
-learning to create an application using react.
+# this is a recreation of an application using a template from a tutor.
+thanks for reading this readme